Nova-Redd/Digital-Triplet/README.md

 In 2018, the tem of Isaiah Nassiuma, Emanuel Sunguti, Langat KIpkoech Rogers and Timothy KImari propesed a new control method based on the Siemens S7 1200 PLC PID control functionality.

-in 2020, the controller used was the Siemens S7 1214 DC/DC/DC
+in 2020, the controller used for both stations was the Siemens S7 1200 PLC (CPU 1214C DC/DC/DC)